ccbogel/QualCoder/README.md

 * vlc

 ## Issues
-* Testing has only been performed on Ubuntu and Linux Mint and Window 10.
+* Testing has only been performed on Ubuntu and Linux Mint and for a large part on Windows 10.
 Some usage conducted with Lubuntu.

 * Currently working on an audio / video feature.
-At this stage only importation and viewing is enabled.
+At this stage only importation, viewing and reporting is enabled.
+Need to develop a graphic timeline to view coded a/v segments in the gui, and to delete coded a/v segments.

 ## Future plans
 * Reports: